Here are the most popular of the 65 posts I’ve made so far in 2018, starting from the earliest:

 What would happen if US researchers proposed tests of his “there is no such thing as reversibility” axiom?
-To secure funding, his sphere of influence would probably steer the prospective studies’ experiments toward altering “a negative trajectory in a more positive direction” instead.
+To secure funding, the prospective studies’ experiments would be steered toward altering “a negative trajectory in a more positive direction” instead.

-An example of his influence may be found in the press release of Familiar stress opens up an epigenetic window of neural plasticity where the lead researcher stated a goal of:
+An example of this influence may be found in the press release of Familiar stress opens up an epigenetic window of neural plasticity where the lead researcher stated a goal of:

 “Not to ‘roll back the clock’ but rather to change the trajectory of such brain plasticity toward more positive directions.”

 I found nothing in citation (of which the reviewer is a coauthor) where the rodent study researchers even attempted to directly reverse the epigenetic changes!
 The researchers under his guidance simply asserted:

 without making any therapeutic efforts to test the permanence assumption!

 Never mind that researchers outside the reviewer’s sphere of influence have done exactly that, reverse both gene expression patterns and behavioral responses!!